tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Test if https://github.com/tModLoader/tModLoader/pull/4626 is fixed in vanilla.
 I think you need to test with non-player chat to test properly, or maybe another player?
 - ItemSourceID is now static readonly, not a const.
 Do any other IDs change?
 - Need to update ItemID.Sets.OreDropsFromSlime with new entries.
+  - Also AI_001_Slimes_GenerateItemInsideBody has additional logic now for skyblock that adjusts the drops.
+Investigate these and see if tmod needs more support or a TODO.
 - Need to update TileID.Sets.DisableSmartInteract with new entries from BlockBecauseYouAreOverAnImportantTile.ShouldBlockSmartInteract.
 Remove torches/4 and update docs.
 Add 698, 720, 721, 725, 725, 733.
 (TileID.Sets.Torches checked separately.)
 - We need to add ModItem.SummonPrefix(), add ModPrefix.Summon
 - ShimmerTransforms.IsItemTransformLocked seems to have been split, need to verify RecipeLoader.DecraftAvailable and other logic still applies.